Ensuring a sustainable water supply for Yuba County

 In addition to supporting local agriculture, our water benefits fish and wildlife, protects groundwater aquifers, provides recreation opportunities and generates clean, reliable hydroelectric power for California.

 Yuba Water’s surface water deliveries and conjunctive use practices with its local member units have played a key role in recharging Yuba County’s groundwater aquifers.
 Conjunctive use is a holistic approach to water management that includes using groundwater to reduce surface water demand when there is limited supply and recharging groundwater when there is more surface water available.

 The benefit of Yuba Water’s conjunctive use practices is especially evident in the south county, where groundwater levels in some areas have recovered by about 100 feet and reached near-historic levels.
 The vast majority of Yuba County residents – more than 80 percent – depend on groundwater as their sole source of supply.

 Supporting California's water needs

-Additionally, the agency has voluntarily transferred water to cities and farms for environmental purposes, all over California.
-These supplies help to meet some of California’s water needs, especially during severe drought periods.
-And the revenue from these transfers helps Yuba Water Agency to strengthen levees, improve salmon and steelhead habitat in the Yuba River, and meet other needs in Yuba County.
+Through the agreements of the Lower Yuba River Accord, Yuba Water releases water for the benefit of fish, and can then voluntarily transfer that water to cities and farms all over California.
+These supplies help meet some of California’s water needs, especially during drought.
+And the revenue from these transfers helps Yuba Water strengthen levees, improve salmon and steelhead habitat in the Yuba River and meet other needs in Yuba County.

-Water supplies from Yuba Water Agency also benefit wildlife.
-Following the rice harvest, Yuba Water Agency provides water so farmers can flood their fields again, helping to decompose rice straw, and in the process create invaluable seasonal habitat for hundreds of species of waterfowl, shorebirds, and other fish and wildlife.
+Water supplies from Yuba Water also benefit wildlife.
+Following the rice harvest each season, Yuba Water provides water that farmers use to flood their fields to decompose rice straw.
+This process creates valuable seasonal habitat for hundreds of species of waterfowl and shorebirds, including those migrating along the Pacific Flyway, and other fish and wildlife.